 It is important to note that GEOS 2.0r (which was originally shipped with the geoRAM) required to use any geoRAM style expansion.
 Also GEOS 2.0r is limited to 2MB expansion.

-To take advantage of the full 4MB in the GEOS environment GEOS MP3 or Wheels are required.
+To take advantage of the full 4MB in the GEOS environment a patched GEOS 2.0r+, GEOS MP3 or Wheels are required.